DFMPro for Machining

 Design Guidelines for Milling

 Milling is one of the most flexible and well known method of machining.
 Due to the high tolerances and surface finishes that milling can offer, it is ideal for producing parts with precision features and shapes.Milling is typically used to produce parts that are not axially symmetric and DFM guidelines recommend avoiding sharp internal corners inside pockets when it is to be manufactured using milling process.
+Know about machining design guidelines by DFMPro in the video.

 Deep Narrow Holes